pmitros/cpsd-lottery/docs/schools/kingopen.md

 ### How friendly is the community?
 Do most parents know each other?
 How do the parents interact?
 What’s the best way to get to know other parents?
 Do families generally invite the whole class to birthday parties?
 How often do kids have playdates with classmates?

+Ola is different from King Open.

+* King Open: My son is in K (non-Ola) and one of our favorite things about KO is the community.
+We have made wonderful friends, have attended and hosted entire-class parties.
+Weekend is now full of school friend playdates and get together -- several families coordinated to send their kids to the same camp together last year, etc.
-* Ola is different from King Open.
-Ola is really tight nit, especially because the classrooms are really small.
+* Ola: The parent I spoke to from Ola described it as really tight nit, especially because the classrooms are really small.
 It's also the same kids together from kindergarten to fifth grade, so it's really close group like a family.
 It's like brothers and sisters.
 Some make jokes about it having the feel of a dysfunction family.
 All the birthday parties in Ola are entire class.
-* The parent I spoke to didn't know as much about King Open mainstream.

 King Open Extended Day has a lot of their own social activities as well.
 Meal of Thanks around Thanksgiving.
 KOED events are a nice way to meet parents too.